dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 Next, on to `claim`, `markAsSent`, and `markAsError`.
 All these update the `status` of the corresponding DB row, where
 - We should only be able to claim a message if it's currently scheduled
-- Marking a message as error or as success should only go through if the message is currently claimed
+- We should only mark a message as error or as success it's currently claimed

-This is a finite state machine, we'll model it with the following datatype
+The above is a finite state machine.
+We'll model it with the following datatype

 ```scala
 final case class UpdateStatus private (